-It has been a long held ambition to realise the construction of the Graveyard Project.
+It has been a long held ambition to realise the construction of the Megalopolis Project.
 The initial project was created more that ten years ago.
 It was given a `test run exhibition´ in 2011 with the construction of the Graveyard Installation courtesy of the late Modtar Projects situated in the Latin Quarter, Copenhagen.
-Ten years later the Graveyard sculpture installation concept has been taken off the shelf of `possibilities ´ and placed firmly on the work table.
-The construction of The Graveyard Project will be made possible by a quadratic creative consortium of ;
+Ten years later The Megalopolis Project concept has been taken off the shelf of `possibilities ´ and placed firmly on the work table.
+The construction of the Megalopolis Project will be made possible by a quadratic creative consortium of ;

 Galvin Harrison + T.N.G. / Copenhagen Contemporary (CC) / ARKEN Museum for Moderne Kunst / Bo-Vita ( Helhedsplan)

 The Megalopolis individual sculptures are flexible in design which allows the facilitation of a varying number of possible hybrid projects.
 Given the extraordinary circumstances that we as a civilisation find ourselves with regard to the contemporary Covid-19 pandemic the initiative has been taken to embrace the concept of online creative learning.
 The expertise of the Copenhagen Contemporary and ARKEN learning departments will manage the online teaching operation whilst T.N.G. will support the venture by managing and constructing the individual MEGALOPOLIS building kits that will be used as a teaching tool.
 The objective is that the `delivered´ construction kits act as the creative catalyst and enabler for an ambitious social fusion to take place with the primary consideration being education, creative awareness and personal empowerment.